Casualite/nymble_task/README.md

 -  No parity checks done

 ### UART TX/RX
-- **BUFFER** was created of size "1KB".
+- **BUFFER** was created of size **1KB**.
 This was used to store all bites in the string
 ![image](https://github.com/Casualite/nymble_task/assets/92442612/81f8d5a4-5eea-42a0-8174-3639965c5ec4)

-- Interupt in **USART_RX_vect**(from **UCSR0A**) used to receive data from a function that follows datasheet.
+- Interupt in **USART_RX_vect**(from **UCSR0A**) used to receive data from a function that follows from the datasheet.
 Then this is added to the buffer until a special character is reached, after which it starts transmitting data.
 I was not able to transmit '\0' hence used '$' as end of string character.
 This allows for variable number of characters to be sent, not specific to example
 ![image](https://github.com/Casualite/nymble_task/assets/92442612/45286b68-38d9-43b3-8b19-1a631c3f49a8)

 - As mentioned in the last point, once end character is obtained, TX starts.
 Tx is done in two ways: